 - Play continues until Victory is achieved

-- Keep in mind the game rules as well
+- Keep in mind the detailed game rules

 On Your Turn